 To synchronize the indexes in this configuration avoid filesystem-master and filesystem-slave directory providers as their behaviour can not be switched dynamically; use the Infinispan Directory instead, which has no need for different configurations on each instance and allows dynamic switching of writers; see also Section 3.3.1, "Infinispan Directory configuration".

 Example 3.9.
-JGroups configuration for automatic master configuration automatic configuration hibernate.search.default.worker.backend = jgroups known master.
-Also optimisation and MassIndexer operations need to be triggered on the master node.
+JGroups configuration for automatic master configuration automatic configuration hibernate.search.default.worker.backend = jgroups

 Should you use jgroups or the couple jgroupsMaster, jgroupsSlave?